PricingHow It WorksReviewsExamples

 Network!
 Depending on your industry, traditional, in-person events are a fantastic way to go around and spark conversations with industry leaders and ultimately pitch what you do and what you can do for them.

-This can also be done through Facebook pages and Twitter hashtags.
-Join in with conversations in local or industry-specific Facebook groups and dedicate the time to build relationships.
+This can also be done through Facebook pages, LinkedIn and Twitter/X. Join in with conversations in local or industry-specific Facebook groups and dedicate the time to build relationships.

 Be direct.
 If you have a list of your dream clients, approach them via email or their social channels - introduce yourself and your portfolio and explain why you’re getting in touch.